nayak-siddarth/nayak-siddarth/README.md

 ## Currently Working On

-Advanced SQL, Power BI dashboard development, automating parts of the analysis pipeline with Python, and getting deeper into customer, sales, and supply chain analytics.
+Advanced SQL, Power BI dashboard development, automating parts of the analysis pipeline with Python, and getting deeper into customer behaviour, sales, and supply chain analytics and diagnostic analytics.

 | Project | Analytics Type | Technologies | Status | Expected Date | Link|
 |---|---|---|---|---|---|